danyayay/Project_3F1M/README.md

    - Download the dataset and set up the work environment.
    - Remove useless columns.
    - Figure out how to identify duplicate records and remove them.
-   - Read further documentation of the dataset in order to understand how to handle and map the changes in the `Violations` column.
+   - Read further documentation of the dataset in order to understand how to handle and map the changes in the "Violations" column.
    - Check if the geomarkers are accurate enough for the later Map visualizations.

 **Week2:**